cybersecurity-lab/smqtt/README.md

 All commuications for group key distribution are performed using MQTT.
 A specific key distribution protocol have been defined for this purpose.

-The Key Server can be run on a Java 10+ JVM.
-It just requires a standard MQTT (e.g. Eclipse mosquitto) running and reachable at a given IP address:
+The Key Server just requires a standard MQTT (e.g. Eclipse mosquitto) running and reachable at a given IP address and can be run with the following command:
 ``` bash
 java -cp "java/lib/*" test.KeyServerMain -v
 ```